LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/week-of-may-27th.md

 ### Type: New functionality

 A new field will be introduced for each SDE within "SDEs" section in the JSON response: originalTimeStamp.
 The field will contain the original creation time of the SDE, along (and in the same section) with the existing field, serverTimeStamp, which contains the enrichment time of the SDE.
 This change is backward compatible.
-Please refer to the attached screenshot for reference to the current JSON response.

 ## Extend user authorization of Interaction History API to support rollover agent